sandstreamdev/sandcoding/guidelines/github-pages.md

 If you have some example application that is a frontend-only app then you can use [GitHub Pages](https://pages.github.com/) to make it work online.

-Us the following [module](https://github.com/tschaub/gh-pages) to deploy with a single script call.
+Use the following [module](https://github.com/tschaub/gh-pages) to deploy with a single script call.